ev3rnub/CSC102_Week_6/readme.md

 ## 10/26/2025
 * 1. Added a second video to the main page, Added a music page that plays one song.
 I also removed some unused css.
 * 2. Cleaned up some unused javascript in index.js.
+* 3. Fix the order of the videos on the main page.